how to make sure you're in demand

-Banking and finance is changing swiftly, driven largely by increasing consumer expectations and fintech disruptors.
-Here are the trends to watch to ensure you keep ahead in the job market.
+Banking and finance are changing swiftly, mainly driven by increasing consumer expectations and fintech disruptors.
+Here are the trends to watch to keep you ahead in the job market.

-While the Australian business and finance job market was reasonably strong at the end of last year, no one can become complacent when it comes to keeping one foot ahead of the job market in such a swiftly changing industry.
+While the Australian business and finance job market was reasonably strong at the end of last year, no one can become complacent regarding keeping one foot ahead of the job market in such a swiftly changing industry.

-So where to begin?
-According to Randstad client PwC's recent report Escaping The Commodity Trap & The Future of Banking in Australia, there are a number of key changes to keep an eye on, including:
+According to Randstad client PwC's recent report Escaping The Commodity Trap & The Future of Banking in Australia, there are many key changes to keep an eye on, including:

-You can ensure you’re well positioned in this ever-changing banking and finance sector and ultimately improve your job prospects by continuing your education – and that means not only keeping up to date with reports like the one mentioned above, but going on to obtain certification in your chosen field.
+You can ensure you’re well-positioned in this ever-changing banking and finance sector and ultimately improve your job prospects by continuing your education – and that means keeping up to date with reports like the one mentioned above and obtaining certification in your chosen field.
 This will ensure compliance status and ongoing knowledge.

-You also need to keep on top of current job trends – for instance right now there’s high demand for roles in areas such as risk and compliance, analytics, customer experience, lending, digital marketing, project and change management.
-Also worth noting are the hard to fill roles, which currently fall across actuarial, pricing, underwriting, analytics, technology risk and financial advice.
+It would help if you also kept on top of current job trends.
+For instance, there’s high demand for roles in risk and compliance, analytics, customer experience, lending, digital marketing, and project and change management.
+Also worth noting is hard to fill positions, which currently fall across actuarial, pricing, underwriting, analytics, technology risk and financial advice.

-And finally, networking with peers within the industry or in your area of specialisation is also a wise move towards sustaining your future in finance.
+And finally, networking with peers within the industry or in your area of specialisation is also a wise move toward sustaining your future in finance.